The Donut Hole in 2019

 You won’t have to pay the full costs of your covered drugs even if you reach the donut hole.
 There are a variety of assistance programs that can take the sting out of paying for needed drugs during this time.
 Subsidies and assistance program payouts can also vary depending on whether you are paying for generic or brand name drugs.
 Each plan may have different covered drugs on its list, so this will also impact what is eligible for a discount, whether you’re in the donut hole or not.

-- Generic drugs– In 2015, the discount for generic drugs is 42 percent.
-The discount increases by 7 percent each year, which means it’ll be 49 percent in 2017.
-You’re responsible for the remaining 58 percent of the cost of generic drugs while in the gap.
-The amount of out-of-pocket costs for generic drugs is expected to drop to just 25 percent by 2020.
-If you decide to get a generic drug, you won’t be able to count the total cost of the drug towards your out-of-pocket limit of $4,850 for the year.
+- Generic drugs– In 2019, the discount for generic drugs is 63 percent.
+You’re responsible for the remaining 37 percent of the cost of generic drugs while in the gap.
+If you decide to get a generic drug, you won’t be able to count the total cost of the drug towards your out-of-pocket limit of $5,100 for the year.
 Instead, you can only count what you personally pay for it.
 The big difference between using generic drugs and prescription brand name drugs is that it can affect your total cost, thereby lengthen the time you spend in the donut hole.

-- Prescription brand name drugs– In 2016, you’re only responsible for 45 percent of the cost of covered brand name drugs while you’re in the donut hole.
-The discount for brand-name drugs increases to 60 percent in 2017.
+- Prescription brand name drugs– In 2019, you’re only responsible for 25 percent of the cost of covered brand name drugs while you’re in the donut hole, which means that your plan will pay for the remaining 75 percent.
 While you’re in the coverage gap, 95 percent of the cost of brand-name drugs (including what you pay and the discount) counts toward meeting the out-of-pocket spending limit.
-Again, you’re not out of the donut hole until you reach $4,850 in out-of-pocket spending in 2016.
-The limit increases to $4,950 next year.
+Again, you’re not out of the donut hole until you reach 5,100 in out-of-pocket spending in 2019.
 Once you hit that limit, you’ll reach catastrophic coverage levels and can use supplemental policies to cover prescription drug costs.
 In addition, there are manufacturer discounts associated with Medicare Plan D along with subsidies.
-These will end up paying out about 75 percent of the costs of prescription brand name drugs by 2020, leaving patients to only pay 25 percent at that time.
+The Affordable Care Act required the Medicare program to decrease the Medicare beneficiary’s payment responsibility for brand name drugs to 25% by 2020; however they were a year ahead of their goal and was able to close the gap by 2019.

 The Medicare Part D Cycle